 The President will conduct an "on the record review" of the record presented to the Committee.
-The President shall provide a written decision to the student and Vice President of Student Services, and the Vice President of Instruction, within ten (10) business days from receipt of the student's appeal.
+The President shall provide a written decision to the student and Executive Vice President of Instruction and Student Services within ten (10) business days from receipt of the student's appeal.